Learning how to recover from stroke can be overwhelming sometimes, but you came to the right place.

 We’re going to cover the best practices when it comes to recovering from stroke; starting with these 15 common mistakes and the best ways to fix them.

-If you’re practicing your rehab exercises sporadically, you’re not going to see results.
+If you’re practicing your rehab exercises inconsistently, you’re not going to see results.
 Your brain needs a high number of repetitions in order to successfully rewire itself and heal.
 This rewiring process is known as neuroplasticity, and it’s imperative for a successful rehabilitation.
 Without a high number of repetitions and a consistent rehab routine, your brain won’t have what it needs to recover lost movement.
 So don’t exercise in vain – make sure that you’re utilizing a high number of repetitions so that your efforts produce results.

 The biggest mistake: Exercising too much

 While repetition is important, too much exercise can start to hinder your progress.
 You need a good amount of rest and sleep in order to successfully recover.
 During sleep, your brain stores information related to motor tasks that you performed that day.
 Think of it as your brain’s opportunity to file important documents about motor recovery that it can access later.
 You don’t want to skip out on that!
 So be sure to take breaks during your rehab exercises and get lots of sleep.

 5. Endlessly Experiment with Therapy Until You Find the ONE